Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

 };
 ```

-Now run the following command to transpile and bundle all 4 files in different syntax:
+Now run the following command to transpile and bundle all 4 files, which are in different syntax:

 ```cmd
 npm install webpack webpack-cli --save-dev npx webpack --config webpack.config.js
 ```

-The following bundle file `main.js` is reformatted and variables are renamed to improve readability:
+AS a result, Webpack generates the bundle file `main.js`.
+The following code in `main.js` is reformatted, and variables are renamed, to improve readability:

 ```js
 (function (modules) { // webpackBootstrap